saltedTofu/saltedTofu/README.md

 I am a Clinical Dietitian (RD) turned full-stack web developer.
 I began teaching myself to code in 2021 in order to create tools to make my RD job and life easier.
 While learning Javascript, HTML, and CSS, I fell in love with coding/web development and continuously find myself learning and implementing new technologies.
 Currently I find myself working a lot with React.js and Typescript

-*   🌍  I'm based in Houston, TX but am planning a move to San Francisco, CA
+*   🌍  I'm based in San Francisco, CA
 *   🖥️  See my portfolio at [https://tylerdansby.com/](http://tylerdansby.com)
 *   ✉️  You can contact me at [tdansby7@gmail.com](mailto:tdansby7@gmail.com)
 *   🚀  I'm currently working on [Dietitian Calc](http://dietitiancalc.com)